 This keyboard is a top edge keyboard, perhaps not the best option if you will just use it for programming as it is pretty expensive, but a fantastic keyboard.

 I was really hesitant to add it to the list as its main benefits are around gaming.
 However, some of my gaming programmer friends love this keyboard and mentioned that it is worth it.

 Me personally?
 I don’t play much, perhaps occasionally AoE II DE, so I don’t need a fancy gaming keyboard, and for the price, I definitely will stay out of this one.

 If you think it’s a good option for you:Get it on Amazon

 Logitech MX Keys

-Last on the list a keyboard specially designed for developers.
+Last on the list is a keyboard specially designed for developers.
 It’s not a mechanical keyboard.
-However, it’s pretty comfortable to type (and less noisy than mechanical counterparts).
+However, it’s pretty comfortable to type (and less noisy than its mechanical counterparts).
 Even though it’s a full-size keyboard, it’s pretty compact and has Windows, Linux, and Mac modes.